oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 To be confident of being able to successfully install and use a software system, and automated build and deployment system is extremely valuable.
 Many modern programing languages have relatively easy-to-use automatic build systems (e.g. NodeJS has `npm`, Python has `pip` and `setuptools`, Ruby has `gem`, etc.).
 Or one might write a shell script to perform the required installation steps.
 A key benefit of an automated install system is that, when combined with automated testing, it allows continuous integration, where tests are run every time a code change is submitted to a code repository.

-## 4.3 Technical design choices
+## 5.3 Technical design choices

-Sustainability of a codebase is affected by software archirtecture, and myriad technical design choices.
+Sustainability of a codebase is affected by software architecture, and myriad technical design choices.
 There is extensive technical literature on this subject, which is not covered here.
 Just a few points for consideration are offered.

+When considering creation of sustainable software, there is a risk of creating inflexible monoliths.
+Most software systems tend to ossify over time, becoming harder to adapt and evolve as early design choices become more pervasive though the system implementation.

 Large monolithic applications are often harder to maintain, and hence harder to sustain.
 Does an application need to be monolithic?
 Sometimes, especially where non-technical users are involved, the answer may be "yes".
 The alternatives here would be to conceive an application as consisting of a number of smaller, independent pieces that are run separately, and pass information via files or data handling pipelines.
-But this can place a greater burden of a technical user learning to use the application.
+But this can place a greater burden on a non-technical user learning to use the application.

 A monolith can sometimes be decomposed by separating data processing components from data presentation.
 This can also facilitate testing, by creating explicit interfaces that can be used as test targets.